edangomez/CLIP_0shot_medical/README.md

 This repo contains the code for the different approaches to assess and enhance CLIP performance in zero-shot tast under the medical imaging context.
 The assessment was performed over OpenI dataset collection, primarily on MedPix dataset.
 Enhancement was performed over two main approaches: fine-tuning and encoders modification.
 ## Fine tuning

+Brief description of fine tuning approach and experimentation

 ## Encoders modification

+Brief description of encoder modification approach and experimentation

 ## main.py